 One company that builds homes specifically for doomsday preppers is Monolithic Inc., an Italy, Texas, firm that specializes in steel-reinforced concrete domes marketed to those who are concerned with surviving a disaster.

-"Monolithic domes cost about as much as a conventional home," says David South, the company's CEO.
-"Across the Midwest and the South, it would cost about $120 per square foot.
-However, homes in California or the Northeast will cost substantially more."
+“Monolithic domes cost about as much as a conventional home,” says David South, president and founder of the company.
+“Across the Midwest and the South, it would cost about $120 per square foot.
+However, homes in California or the Northeast will cost substantially more.”